Investigators reveal concerns about behavior of Michigan high school shooting suspect leading up to the tragedy

 Crumbley began firing outside the bathroom, prosecutor Marc Keast said.
 After students started running away, he proceeded down the hallway at a "methodical pace" and shot inside classrooms and at students who hadn't escaped, Keast said.
 That continued for another four or five minutes until he went to another bathroom, Keast said.

-When deputies arrived, Crumbley set down the gun and surrendered, authorities have said.
+When deputies arrived, he set down the gun and surrendered.

-Crumbley was charged with terrorism causing death and four counts of first-degree murder.
-He also faces seven counts of assault with intent to murder and 12 counts of possession of a firearm during the commission of a felony, McDonald said.
+Crumbley on Wednesday was charged as an adult with terrorism causing death and four counts of first-degree murder.
+He also faces seven counts of assault with intent to murder and 12 counts of possession of a firearm during the commission of a felony, Oakland County prosecutor Karen D. McDonald said.

 "There's a lot of digital evidence ... there's video, there's things that have been on social media, but you probably don't even need to see that to know how terrifying it is to be in close proximity of another student shooting and killing fellow students.
 I mean, it's terror," McDonald told CNN of the terrorism charge.